Lincoln Financial Field: In TV and Movies

-The stadium is prominently featured in the opening of the TV show It's Always Sunny in Philadelphia.
+The stadium is prominently featured in the opening of the television show It's Always Sunny in Philadelphia.
 It also features in the second episode of season 3 of the show.

 The stadium also appeared in the 2012 movie Silver Linings Playbook.

 In The Walking Dead: The Ones Who Live, the stadium was destroyed in an airstrike during the early days of the zombie apocalypse by U.S. Air Force pilot Donald Okafor, killing 4,000 U.S. Marines, including his own wife, as mentioned in episode 1 of the show.
 In the same episode, Okafor uses the ruins of the stadium to hold a secret meeting with Rick Grimes and Pearl Thorne.
 Rick later returns to collect a zombie corpse for his escape plan.
 In episode 3, Thorne uses the ruins to meet with Rick and Michonne in secret.

 It was featured on the finale of The Amazing Race 36.

+Other events

+On July 17 2026, the stadium hosted a comedy show by Pennsylvania native Shane Gillis.
+The show set two Guinness World Records: largest audience for a comedian (73,946), and the most tickets sold for a solo comedy show (76,212).